Dr Nikki Stamp is a heart and lung surgeon, a champion for women and determined to make us all healthier.

 Nikki has a strong desire to change the way we think about health and is a passionate supporter of the Heart Foundation and women's heart disease advocacy.
 She is a sought after speaker for women in surgery and a participant of social media campaign #ILookLikeASurgeon.
 Nikki is mentor and supporter of women in surgery and of women in all careers.

-Nikki writes regularly for The Huffington Post and has also contributed for The Cusp and Steel Heels, Mamamia and The Guardian.
+Nikki was a regular contributor for The Huffington Post and has also contributed for The Cusp, Kevin MD, Mamamia, The Guardian, Sydney Morning Herald, The Age, Women’s Agenda and The Washington Post.
 She was chosen as one of 40 under 40 for Time Out Sydney, as well as one of Mamamia's Inspirational Women You Can Look Up To.
-In 2017, Nikki was featured as one of the Women of the Year in arpers Bazaar.
+In 2017, Nikki was featured as one of the Women of the Year in Harpers Bazaar.